-STEP 7: Final Air Brake Check
+STEP 7: Final Air Brake Check (See Figure 5-3 on page 69.)

 Do the following checks instead of the hydraulic brake check described in Section 2: Step 7 - Check Brake System.

 Test low pressure warning signal: Shut the engine off when you have enough air pressure that the low-pressure warning signal is not on.
 Turn the electrical power on, and step on and off the brake pedal to reduce air tank pressure.
 The low air-pressure warning signal must come on before the pressure drops to less than 60 psi in the air tank, or the tank with the lowest air pressure in dual air systems.